Designating bathing waters in Wales: guidance note

 All applications and evidence received by the Welsh Government will be acknowledged by letter or email.

-A final decision will be published along with a response to consultation ahead of the start of the next bathing season (15 May).
+A final decision will be published along with a response to consultation ahead of the start of the next national bathing season.

-If an application is declined, the Welsh Government will inform the applicant and explain the reasons for the decision.
+If an application is declined, for example where an application is incomplete, does not include the required detail, or where there it is clear the site does not meet the criteria to be recognised as a designated bathing water, the Welsh Government will inform the applicant and explain the reasons for the decision.
 Applicants are welcome to re-apply for the following bathing season.

 Contact